-- Preventative management of the infrastructure assets to prevent further deterioration through a combination of planned and reactive maintenance, whilst maintaining a safe and reliable network.
-This strategy often relies on a more reactive approach. - Restorative management of the infrastructure assets to prevent further deterioration and where possible restoring assets their original condition - Resilience management and maintenance of the infrastructure assets, returning all assets to their original condition and increasing the resilience of assets where there are clear lifecycle and network reasons.
+- Preventative management of the Assets to prevent further deterioration through a combination of planned and reactive maintenance, whilst maintaining a safe and reliable network.
+This strategy often relies on a more reactive approach. - Restorative management of the Assets to prevent further deterioration and where possible restoring assets their original condition - Resilience management and maintenance of the Assets, returning all assets to their original condition and increasing the resilience of assets where there are clear lifecycle and network reasons.
 This strategy relies on a more planned approach and significantly reduces the need for reactive maintenance.